ozoneplatform/ozp-webtop/src/common/README.md

 Every component contained here should be drag-and-drop reusable in any other project; they should depend on no other components that aren't similarly drag-and-drop reusable.

+NOTE: The only exception to the above rule of drag-and-drop re-usability is that
+    components in this directory may depend on constants defined in an application-specific file, since these are trivially replaced when using the component in a different project